Are you thinking about going to Universal Studios in Singapore?

 There are lockers available around the park for you to store your items as well.

-Although, we do recommend to pack as lightly as possible so you don’t have to pay for these extra costs.
+Although, we do recommend packing as lightly as possible so you don’t have to pay for these extra costs.

 16. Save Money with Package Passes